crobe/StrafeField/README.md

 # StrafeTable
-Modified version of [The Round Table (v2.1.2)](https://www.digitalcombatsimulator.com/en/files/3306210/).
+Modified version of [Operation: Clear Field (v1.2.3)](https://www.digitalcombatsimulator.com/en/files/3306039/).
 This modified version is meant for private usage on Strafe Haven DCS server - not for redistribution!

 # Useful Links
 **DCS Mission Scripting**